getartistry/artistry/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Thank you to everyone who donated for a new Macbook, new binaries are here!
 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.5.1 =
+* added: optional help beacons on bulk and settings pages
+* added: disable deferring of WP Offload S3 uploads with EWWW_IMAGE_OPTIMIZER_NO_DEFER_S3
+* added: override use of wp_add_inline_script with non-standard jQuery by defining EWWW_IMAGE_OPTIMIZER_WEBP_INLINE_FALLBACK
+* fixed: javascript for bulk optimizers in NextGEN, NextCellent and FlaGallery

 = 3.5.0 =
 * added: compatibility with S3 Uploads by Human Made